yifan-zhou19/ggnn_graph_classification/README.md

 This is a PyTorch implementation of the Gated Graph Sequence Neural Networks (GGNN) as described in the paper [Gated Graph Sequence Neural Networks](https://arxiv.org/abs/1511.05493) by Y. Li, D. Tarlow, M. Brockschmidt, and R. Zemel.
 This implementation gets 100% accuracy on node-selection bAbI task 4, 15, and 16.
 Their official implementation are available in the [yujiali/ggnn](https://github.com/yujiali/ggnn) repo on GitHub.

+This is a fork form https://github.com/JamesChuanggg/ggnn.pytorch with some more details of how the data is generated and use as the input/output.

 <img src="images/ggnn.png">

 ## What is GGNN?